mawicks/queryGPT/README.md

 # Prerequisites

+1. A GitHub account (required to use Codespaces, which are free below a certain utilization)
-1. You need an OpenAI key.
+2. An OpenAI key.
-2. (Optional) An S3 bucket location containing pre-trained embeddings for the IRS 990 data.
+3. (Optional) An S3 bucket location containing pre-trained embeddings for the IRS 990 data.
 This step is optional if you want to train your own embeddings using OpenAI.
 Computing the embeddings for the returns for a year or two will take a couple hours and may cost up to $20 (in June, 2023).